 Causeway Bay shopping is probably Hong Kong’s most intense shopping experience.
 Nowhere are more shops and more people squeezed together than the maze of streets in Causeway Bay.
-Boasting the city’s biggest department store in SOGO and one of the biggest malls in Times Square, as well as endless avenues of individual boutiques and market stalls, if you can’t find it here you won’t find it anywhere.
+Boasting the city’s biggest department store, SOGO, and one of the biggest malls, as well as endless avenues of individual boutiques and market stalls, if you can’t find it here you won’t find it anywhere.

-Even if you’re not planning to shop till you drop, the crowds, the noise and the neon all make it worth a visit with your camera.
-At night this is Hong Kong living up to its reputation as a twenty four city and the streets have an undoubted buzz.
-Check out our Profile of Causeway Bay for more information on the area, including how to get there, or our Top Five Shopping Areas in Hong Kong for more shopping hotspots.
+Even if you’re not planning to shop till you drop, the crowds, the noise, and the neon all make it worth a visit with your camera.
+At night, this is Hong Kong living up to its reputation as a twenty-four-hour city and the streets have an undoubted buzz.
+Definitely check out our favorite Causeway Bay spots for shopping!

-1. Yee Woo street, at the intersection with Great George Street and Jardine’s Bazaar, is Causeway Bay's navigational centre.
+At the intersection with Great George Street and Jardine’s Bazaar, Yee Woo Street is Causeway Bay's navigational center.
 This is Hong Kong's busiest intersection, and as the traffic lights turn green you can watch a mass of humanity sweep across the road.

-4. The area’s main shopping mall and one of the biggest in Hong Kong is Times Square (Russel Street).
+Times Square is the area’s main shopping mall and one of the biggest in Hong Kong.
 Boasting 16 floors and 230 shops, the mall holds a useful mix of mid-priced local and international brands.
 It also has some excellent food options on its upper floors and a cinema attached.

-5. Lee Gardens and Lee Gardens Two (Yun Pin Road) are a pair of relatively small, high end malls that house many luxury shops.
-This includes one of two Hong Kong Apple stores, as well as fashion retailers like Fendi, Gucci and Hermes
+They're a pair of relatively small, high-end malls that house many luxury shops.
+This includes one of two Hong Kong Apple stores, as well as fashion retailers like Fendi, Gucci and Hermes.